ceejbot/skyrim-modding/slides.md

 ---

+slide on plugin structure / design here

+---

 # [fit] So how hard **was** it?

-It was harder than I thought, but not in the ways I thought it would be hard.
+It was harder than I thought, but not the way I expected.

 - Windows strings were a pain until I understood them
 - Skyrim internals are not always sensible
-- mod interactions made the problem far more complex than expected
+- mod interactions made the problem more complex than expected
 - had lots of bugs for a long time until it fell together
 - players asked for far more features than I thought I wanted (but they were right)